ponyczek/routecheck/README.md

 ## Project Description

-RouteLog is a lightweight SaaS platform that helps small and mid-sized transport companies collect standardized daily reports from drivers.
+RouteCheck is a lightweight SaaS platform that helps small and mid-sized transport companies collect standardized daily reports from drivers.
 Each driver receives a single-use email link, submits a one-click “All OK” update or a more detailed problem report, and the system generates an AI-powered summary with a risk rating for dispatchers.
 Dispatchers gain a live “Today” dashboard, a rolling seven-day history, and CSV export tools geared toward high conversion from link to full report.

 ## Tech Stack